IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 * (y) The script can be used to enforce the guardrail.
 * (x) The script cannot be used to enforce the guardrail.
-* (~-reason) The scriptcannot be used to enforce the guardrail for the reason given,but future ledger changes could enable this.
+* (~-reason) The script cannot be used to enforce the guardrail for the reason given,but future ledger changes could enable this.

 Guardrails may overlap: in this case, the most restrictive set of guardrails will apply.